eerimoq/dbg-macro/README.rst

 About
 =====

-A macro for printf-style debugging fans.
+A few macros for printf-style debugging fans.

 Example
 =======